xd009642/xd009642.github.io/_posts/2017-07-20-introducting-tarpaulin.markdown

 Currently, tarpaulin implements line coverage and has [coveralls.io](https://coveralls.io) integration.
-It is linux only and only designed with x86\_64 support (but should be AMD64 compatible).
-Wider support is planned for future expansion, but this should work for the majority of open source projects.
+It is linux only and only designed with x86\_64 support (so 64 bit ARM and Intel processors).
+Wider support is planned for future expansion, but this should work for the majority of users.

 By focusing on Rust only and it's build system tarpaulin can potentially provide better results by being able to extend information derived from the test